The uprising of the tavern keepers

 Though this might have been a rather gloomy introduction, take it as an invitation to learn more about about the oldest Portuguese wine company and its recently opened restaurant, cigar club & wine tasting room and an interactive museum, '1756 - Museu da 1ª Demarcação'.
-We already visited it.
-This post includes photos & two short videos!
+We visited it: post includes photos & two short videos!

 "Long live the King!
 Long live the People!
 Death to the Company!!" : these were the words repeatedly shouted throughout Porto's streets in the morning of February 23rd, 1757.
 The tone was set for a violent revolt against the managers of a recently born company, the 'Companhia Geral da Agricultura das Vinhas do Douro', which we nowadays know as Real Companhia Velha.

 Read on for an overview of this turbulent episode and for a glimpse of the newest interactive museum you can visit during your stay in Porto.

-What were the tavern keepers so mad with?
+What were the tavern keepers so mad at?

 In short: a new company, the Real Companhia Velha (RCV) had been established by Royal decree the previous year, 1756, a company that acted almost as a ministry, setting regulations and even taxes on behalf of the King.
 Its main goal was to ensure the quality of wine produced in the Douro valley but also restrain the all-too-evident English domination over the export business.
 One of its actions was to demarcate the production region up in the valley, identifying the areas for better quality export wines, the so-called 'vinhos da feitoria'.